Frequently Asked Questions

 We offer local retail delivery and scheduled curbside pickup only.
 We are a working production facility and we are not open to the public at this time for your safety. 🏴☠️

-What's the new curbside pickup?
+What's the deal with curbside pickup?

 We are at the end of a dirt road in a rural residential area.
 The nursery is not open to the public.
 Customers may visit the pickup area only.
 We have no public restrooms.

 Dogs, children, and wildlife may be present.
 Drive carefully.
 Lone Star Nursery will not be held liable for any personal property damage or physical injury.
 By placing a curbside pickup order, you are accepting this agreement.

 We only deliver within 45 miles of our greenhouse in Manor, Texas at this time.
 We have a courtesy "as the crow flies" distance checker on our shopping cart.
 If you are on the outskirts of this area, please email email@example.com before placing your order to make sure we can deliver to you.
 Orders are subject to cancellation and refund if your location is outside our range.

 Example cities within our delivery range: Manor, Elgin, Austin, Pflugerville, Round Rock, Del Valle, Taylor, Bee Cave, Brushy Creek, Hornsby Bend, Cedar Creek, Leander, Georgetown, Webberville